 Bags – Check-ins and Carry-ons

 Both airlines charge similar rates when it comes to checking in bags (see Delta’s fees here and United’s fees here).
-However, Delta allows one carry-on that’s no larger than 22 x 14 x 9 inches and one personal item, while United only allows one personal item no larger than no larger than 9 x 10 x 17 inches.
+If you are flying Basic Economy, some differentiation does appear between the two rivals’ policies.
+Delta allows one carry-on that’s no larger than 22 x 14 x 9 inches and one personal item, while United only allows one personal item no larger than no larger than 9 x 10 x 17 inches.
 Any additional items must be checked at ticket counters, and if you take your bags to the gate you’ll pay a $25 gate service fee per item plus the applicable checked bag fee.

-Result: Delta is the clear winner here for allowing a free carry-on.
+Result: Delta is the clear winner here for allowing a free carry-on to Basic Economy customers.
+At any other tier, it’s a tie.

 Basic Economy class (which you should never opt for if you’re trying to accrue status) for Delta and United offer similar check-in experiences, with the main difference being that Delta allows all customers to check-in online.
 United only allows customers to check-in online if they are checking in a bag.
 If you’re not checking a bag, you’ll need to finish checking in at the airport to prove that you don’t have more than one personal item.